nilaysavant/jsonox/README.md

 - Endpoints support **GET** for fetching and **DELETE** for deleting stored JSON along with **POST**.
 - **JSON** data is stored as `*.json` files under the `json_data` dir.
 - View all **active endpoints** on the root (`/`) path.

+**[DISCLAIMER: This program is designed for development purposes.
+Use in production at your own risk!]**

 ## Installation 🔧